msheridan-axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 **Software prerequisites**:

-In CentOS 8 glibc no longer includes libnsl.
-This was included in CentOS 6 & 7 and is required by the API Gateway.
+In CentOS 8 `glibc` no longer includes `libnsl`.
+This was included in CentOS 6 and 7 and is required by the API Gateway.

-To install the libary:
+To install the library:

 ```
 sudo yum install libnsl